-anget anocations are structured as tonows. % of Asset Class
+,

 Core Component 50%

 Satellite Component 50%

 C. Implementation:

 This allocation will be implemented as follows:

 Core Component will be implemented through traditional passive strategies.
 Passive strategies will be diversified by replicating a broad market index.

 Satellite Component will be implemented through Rules-Based (passive strategies as well as strategies with an active component) and active strategies.
 Strategy selection will be determined through a quantitative process to identify an optimal risk/reward mix, together with a qualitative assessment of the implementation and due diligence costs.
 Specific styles or strategies are expected to outperform or underperform the general market at varying times.